fastrgv/RufasCube/README.md

 ------------------------------------------------
 [1]
-Technical difficulties arose with the thick OpenGLAda binding use previously.
+Technical difficulties arose with the thick OpenGLAda binding used previously.
 Those difficulties included responsiveness to mouse & keyboard inputs that diminished with time, eventually causing unexplained abort or total loss of user control.